-1. Does the Company have any Yes Subsidiary Company/ Companies?
-2. Do the Subsidiary Company/ Companies participate in the BR initiatives of the parent Company?
-If No yes, then indicate the number of such subsidiary company (s) 3.
-Do any other entity/ entities (e.g. suppliers, distributors etc.) that the Company does business with, participate in the BR initiatives of the Company?
-If yes, then indicate the percentage of such entity/ entities? [<30%, 30-60%, >60%] Several stakeholders engage with the Company in the course of its business such as suppliers, distributors, customers, government agencies, similar economic groups and other related entities.
-The Company promotes BR initiatives across its value chain.
-However, none of them directly participate in the BR initiatives of the Company.
+1. Does the Company Yes

+have any Subsidiary

+Company/

+Companies?

+2. Do the Subsidiary No

+2. Company/ 110

+Companies

+participate in the BR

+initiatives of the

+parent Company?
+If

+yes, then indicate the

+number of such

+subsidiary company

+(s)

+3. Do any other entity/ Several stakeholders

+entities (e.g. engage with the

+suppliers, Company in the course

+distributors etc.) that of its business such as

+the Company does suppliers, distributors,

+business with, customers,

+participate in the BR government agencies,

+initiatives of the similar economic

+Company?
+If yes, groups and other

+then indicate the related entities.
+The

+percentage of such Company promotes

+entity/ entities?
+BR initiatives across

+[<30%, 30-60%, its value chain.

+>60%] However, none of

+- 00/0] them directly

+participate in the BR

+initiatives of the

+D. D. Information Company.